Qajar Iran: Military

 During the era of wars with Russia, with crown prince Abbas Mirza's command of the army of the Azerbaijan Province, his segment of the army was the main force that defended Iran against the Russian invaders.
 Hence, the quality and organization of his units were superior to that of the rest of the Iranian army.
 Soldiers of Abbas Mirza's units were furnished from the villages of Azerbaijan and according to quotas in line with the rent each village was responsible for.
 Abbas Mirza provided for the payment of his troops' outfits and armaments.
 James Justinian Morier estimated the force under Abbas Mirza's command at 40,000 men, consisting of 22,000 cavalry, 12,000 infantry which included an artillery force, as well as 6,000 Nezam infantry.

 Russia established the Persian Cossack Brigade in 1879, a force which was led by Russian officers and served as a vehicle for Russian influence in Iran.

 By the 1910s, the Qajar Iran was decentralised to the extent that foreign powers sought to bolster the central authority of the Qajars by providing military aid.
 It was viewed as a process of defensive modernisation; however, this also led to internal colonisation.

 The Iranian Gendarmerie was founded in 1911 with the assistance of Sweden.
 The involvement of a neutral country was seen to avoid "Great Game" rivalry between Russia and Britain, as well as avoid siding with any particular alliance (in the prelude to World War I).
 Iranian administrators thought the reforms could strengthen the country against foreign influences.
 The Swedish-influenced police had some success in building up Persian police in centralizing the country.
 After 1915, Russia and Britain demanded the recall of the Swedish advisers.
 Some Swedish officers left, while others sided with the Germans and Ottomans in their intervention in Persia.
 The remainder of the Gendarmerie was named amniya after a patrol unit that existed in the early Qajar dynasty.

 The number of Russian officers in the Cossack Brigade would increase over time.
 Britain also sent sepoys to reinforce the Brigade.
 After the start of the Russian Revolution, many tsarist supporters remained in Iran as members of the Cossack Brigade rather than fighting for or against the Soviet Union.

 The British formed the South Persia Rifles in 1916, which was initially separate from the Persian army until 1921.

 In 1921, the Russian-officered Persian Cossack Brigade was merged with the gendarmerie and other forces, and would become supported by the British.

-At the end of the Qajar dynasty in 1925, Reza Shah's Pahlavi army would include members of the gendarmerie, Cossacks, and former members of the South Persia Rifles.
+At the end of the Qajar era in 1925, Reza Shah Pahlavi's army would include members of the gendarmerie, Cossacks, and former members of the South Persia Rifles.